-Though both stocks and mutual funds represent investment opportunities, they require a different approach for the same.
-Besides the steps of investing in them, there are other differences between shares and mutual funds that potential investors must be informed about.
+Though both shares and mutual funds represent investment opportunities, they require a different approach for the same.
+Besides the steps of investing in them, there are other differences between stocks and mutual funds that potential investors must be informed about.
 In doing so, they will be able to gain a better insight into both options to make a more sound decision.

 In this article